levent/eleventy.leventali.com/src/index.md

 ## Group Engineering Manager at [Intercom](https://www.intercom.com/).

+I get talented people together and get out of their way.

 I'm a technology leader with almost two decades experience delivering internet products and building highly, engaged, cross-functional teams.

-I love making the complicated simple by getting talented people together and getting out of their way.

 At Intercom a few of the areas where I've had impact: